RobolinkInc/doc-v2/docs/codrone-edu/blockly/Senior/01-Flight-Commands/04-hover.md

 ##### Description

-Has the CoDrone EDU hover in place for a specified amount of time.
+This function makes the drone hover in place for a duration in seconds.

 ##### Parameters
-**duration**: The duration of the hover in seconds.
-Any positive integer.
+**duration**: positive integer in seconds

 ##### Returns